cms-tau-pog/TauMLTools/README.md

 This will produce a plot of the clamped range plotted side-by-side with quantile ranges for the corresponding feature's distribution, so that it's possible to compare if the former overshoots/undershoots the actual distribution.
 However, please note that this representation is dependant on the input file (`--file-id` argument), so it is advisable to check whether quantiles are robust to a file change.
 For more details please have a look at [this presentation](https://indico.cern.ch/event/1044740/contributions/4389426/attachments/2255446/3827568/scaling_update_1June.pdf) of the method.

 #### Running on HTCondor
-The scaling parameter computation can be distributed to multiple jobs, computing the mean and width for each input branch (as described above) for smaller batches of files.
+As an alternative to the interactive mode described above, the scaling parameter computation can be distributed to multiple jobs and run on HTCondor.
+The code run on HTCondor is the same that would be run interactivelly.
-To run with law, first activate the right conda environment, then:
+To run with law, first activate the right conda environment (note: it's recommended to have law installed via conda's pip), then:
 ```bash
 cd TauMLTools/Analysis/law
 source setup.sh